-Housing Authority of the City of Asheville is a public housing agency in Asheville, North Carolina that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 25th, 2019, Housing Authority of the City of Asheville has 1 waiting lists that are open now or opening soon.
+Housing Authority of the City of Asheville is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of June 30th, 2022, Housing Authority of the City of Asheville has 1 waiting lists that are open now or opening soon.

 Housing Authority of the City of Asheville serves Asheville.